allanhirt/azure-docs/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-create-failover-cluster.md

 - Two Azure virtual machines in a Windows Failover Cluster.
 When a virtual machine is in a failover cluster it is also called a *cluster node*, or *nodes*.
 - Each virtual machine has two or more data disks.
 - S2D synchronizes the data on the data disk and presents the synchronized storage as a storage pool.
 - The storage pool presents a cluster shared volume (CSV) to the failover cluster.
+It should be noted that a CSV is one way to present storage.
+You can also carve up drive letters.
 - The SQL Server FCI cluster role uses the CSV for the data drives.
 - An Azure load balancer to hold the IP address for the SQL Server FCI.
 - An Azure availability set holds all the resources.